Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 - Waste container
 - Teaspoon measures
 - Bottles or cups to hold solutions
+- Funnel for filtering solutions

 **Consumables:**

-- Distilled or Deionised Water (can be bought from auto supplies part of Tesco, etc.)
+- (Optional) Distilled or Deionised Water (can be bought from auto supplies part of Tesco, etc.)
+- Kitchen roll or filter papers
 - Bicarbonate of Soda, NaHCO₃
 - White Vinegar, CH₃CO₂H
 - Calcium Chloride Dihydrate, CaCl₂⋅2H₂O (sold on Amazon, etc. as a salinity balancer for swimming pools)